MajorZiploc/tooling_notes/dev/gamedev/godot/notes.md

 NOTE .blend files are supported.
 Godot just converts them to glTF under the hood must configure godot to know the path of blender

+### 3D model management

+set the .glb as editable

+temporary openning a .glb and search through the node properties can help when you need to set stuff dynamically through code

 ### Materials